sgrieve/gdbm/README.md

 $ python secondary_analysis.py <climate zone>
 ```

-This file will contain the NCI value for each river, alongside its relief, flow length, overall gradient, Aridity index statistics, a straightness metric and a pit fill metric.
+This file will contain the NCI value for each river, alongside its relief, flow length, overall gradient, Aridity Index statistics, a straightness metric and a pit fill metric.

 #### `lakes/`